Skagway, Alaska

 Skagway, on the Taiya Inlet, was an important saltwater port during the Klondike Gold Rush.
 The White Pass and Yukon Route narrow gauge railroad, part of the area's mining past, now in operation purely for the tourist trade and running throughout the summer months, has its starting point at the port of Skagway.
 Skagway is a popular stop for cruise ships, and the tourist trade is a big part of the business of Skagway.

 Skagway is also the setting for part of Jack London's book The Call of the Wild, Will Hobbs's book Jason's Gold, and Joe Haldeman's novel, Guardian.
 The John Wayne film North to Alaska (1960) was filmed nearby.

 The name Skagway (historically also spelled Skaguay) is the English divergent of sha-ka-ԍéi, a Tlingit idiom which figuratively refers to rough seas in the Taiya Inlet, which are caused by strong north winds.

-(See, "Etymology and the Mythical Stone Woman", below.)
+Skagway is the headquarters of Skagway Village, a federally recognized Alaska Native tribe.